The Farewell Symphony: Reception

 Writing in The Wall Street Journal, the journalist James Wolcott suggested that the book "might have been more honestly titled Hilly Buttocks I Have Known," wherein the author "invites us to join him as he revisits the beloved rear ends of yesteryear.
 This is not the sort of invitation many people will leap to accept."
 Wolcott concluded, "Edmund White the writer has given way to Edmund White the trashy raconteur.
 It's the same fate that befell Truman Capote, and it wasn't pretty then either."
-Review magazine Publishers Weekly gave the novel a starred review, praising the "luminous snapshots of New York, Paris and Rome and [...] vital parade of men—dowdy, forbiddingly gorgeous, sylph-like, ephebic, closeted, defiantly and militantly out—that crowd its pages."
+Publishers Weekly gave the novel a starred review, praising the "luminous snapshots of New York, Paris and Rome and [...] vital parade of men—dowdy, forbiddingly gorgeous, sylph-like, ephebic, closeted, defiantly and militantly out—that crowd its pages."
 Katherine Knorr, in a review for The New York Times, applauded The Farewell Symphony for its handling of the AIDS crisis, and noting the novel's "dramatic" nature.